Why Bhangarh Gets So Quiet in the Evening

 The fort sits among rocky slopes and open stretches where sound does not get masked by urban noise.
 Once human movement drops, smaller sounds begin standing out:

-wind moving across stone
+– Wind moving across stone

-birds calling from farther away
+– Birds calling from farther away

-animals moving where you cannot see them
+– Animals moving where you cannot see them

 So the place is not actually soundless.
+It only feels that way at first.

-human noise disappears, and environmental sound becomes more noticeable.
+What really happens is this: human noise disappears, and environmental sound becomes more noticeable.

 That can feel uncanny because the brain expects familiar sound patterns.
 When those vanish, even ordinary natural sounds start feeling exaggerated.